SnyprDragun/STL_STT_examples/README.md

 * Python 3.8
 * PyTorch

+## Controller
+* The controller is based on bounded control strategies and ensures two main things:
+  * If inside the tube, stay inside the tube no matter what
+  * If outside the tube, try to come inside asap.
+* Tunable parameter `k` enables sharper turns for higher values.
+So If your STT has sharp turns, increment `k` to handle for them.
+* Each dimension has its own tunable `k`.
+* For more insight into the controller design for STTs, follow the publication listed [here](https://github.com/SnyprDragun/STL_SpatiotemporalTubes_Toolbox)

 ## Setup
 * you can find the Mechanum Omnibot setup [here]()
 * you can find the Quadcopter setup [here](https://github.com/SnyprDragun/PX4-MAVROS-Simulation-Setup).